VictorOluwaseun/tracalorie2/README.md

 A simple meal calorie tracker using Vanilla Javascript.
 Module design pattern is used.

 ---
-# Students, here 👇 is the note from the class
+## Note from the class.
+Please check

 ---